Leaders' Conference 2025

 Can you help?

-We want to be able to encourage gospel workers from deprived communities to attend the conference with bursaries.
-We usually have a collection at the conference itself, but this year would love for churches to ‘pay it forward’ before the conference itself.
+To enable us to encourage gospel workers from deprived communities to attend the conference with a bursary, we would love for churches to ‘pay it forward’ before the conference itself.

 You can donate as an option when booking your conference ticket, or choose your own gift amount on our Bursary donation page.